Complexity Classification in Infinite-Domain Constraint Satisfaction: Quantifier-elimination, Model-completeness, Cores

 $(ii) \Rightarrow (iii)$.
 We show that every maximal ep-$n$-type $p$ is determined completely by the $\sim^T_n$ equivalence classes of the existential positive formulas contained in $p$.
 Since there are finitely many such classes, the result follows.
 Let $p$ and $q$ be maximal ep-$n$-types such that for every $\phi_1 \in p$ there exists $\phi'_1 \in q$ such that $\phi_1\sim^T_n \phi'_1$ and for every $\phi_2 \in q$, there exists $\phi'_2 \in p$ such that $\phi_2\sim^T_n \phi'_2$.
 We aim to prove that $p=q$.
 If not then there exists, without loss of generality, $\psi \in p$ such that $\psi \notin q$.
 Since $q$ is maximal, $T \cup q \cup \{\psi\}$ is not satisfiable.
 By compactness, $T \cup \{\theta, \psi\}$ is not satisfiable for some finite conjunction $\theta$ of formulas from $q$.
 Now, $\theta \in q$ by maximality and there exists by assumption $\theta' \in p$ such that $\theta \sim^T_n \theta'$.
 By definition of $\sim^T_n$ we deduce $T \cup \{ \theta', \psi\}$ satisfiable iff $T \cup \{ \theta, \psi\}$ satisfiable.
 Since the latter is not satisfiable, we deduce that neither is the former, which yields the contradiction that $T \cup p \cup \{\psi\}$ is not satisfiable.

 $(iii) \Rightarrow (iv)$.
+An existential positive formula $\phi(\bar{x})$ is said to \emph{isolate} a maximal ep-$n$-type $p(\bar{x})$ of $T$, if $p$ is the only maximal ep-$n$-type of $T$ of which $\phi$ is a member.
+If there is only a finite number of maximal ep-$n$-types of $T$, then it follows that each has an isolating formula.
 Assume $(iii)$, and let $S$ be the set of all existential positive sentences $\phi$ such that $T \cup \{\phi\}$ is satisfiable, together with the set of all universal negative consequences of $T$.
 By Proposition~\ref{prop:jhp}, $S$ has a model $\bC$, and by Theorem~\ref{thm:LS} we can assume that $\bC$ is either finite or countable.
 Lemma~\ref{lem:existence-epc} gives a homomorphism from $\bC$ to a finite or countable epc $\tau$-model $\bB$ of $S$.
 Note that also $\bB$ satisfies exactly those existential positive sentences that are satisfiable together with $T$.
 We consider the signature $\tau'$, which is the expansion of $\tau$ by $\mu_n$ relations of each arity $n$, corresponding to the maximal pp-$n$-types of $T$.
 Any model of $T$ has a canonical (unique) expansion to a $\tau'$-structure, by the new relation symbols labeling tuples that attain their type.
 Consider this canonical $\tau'$-expansion $\bB'$ of $\bB$.
 We will shortly prove that $\bB'$ is homogeneous.
 From this it will follow that $\bB'$ and $\bB$ are finite, or $\omega$-categorical by Lemma~\ref{lem:cat-via-homogen} (since variable identifications are primitive positive, there is only a finite number of inequivalent atomic formulas of each arity $n$), whereupon $\omega$-categoricity is inherited by its $\tau$-reduct $\bB$.

 To prove that $\bB$ is a model-complete core, we use Theorem~\ref{thm:mc-core}, and show that every first-order formula $\phi$ is equivalent to an existential positive formula over $\bB$.
 Since $\bB$ has a homogeneous expansion $\bB'$ by primitive positive definable relations, $\phi$ is equivalent to a Boolean combination of primitive positive formulas.
 Because we have added a relation symbol for each maximal pp-$n$-type of $T$, and there are finitely many of those for each $n$, the negation of a primitive positive formula is equivalent to a finite disjunction of maximal pp-$n$-types.
 This proves that $\phi$ is in $\bB$ equivalent to an existential positive formula.